TRUSTEES, MEMBERS AND SOME KEY STAFF

 The multi academy trust board has authorised the Chair, when she deems it necessary, to use her powers to deal with urgent needs, reporting any significant use to the Academy Trust as appropriate afterwards through the agenda.

-The Chief Executive Officer, Headteacher and Multi Academy Trust report to parents, pupils, and the community through a variety of means including the academy website, reports, letters and magazines, assemblies, the academy’s Virtual Leaning Environment, etc.
+The Chief Executive Officer, Headteacher, Deputy Headteacher and Multi Academy Trust report to parents, pupils, and the community through a variety of means including the academy website, reports, letters and magazines, assemblies, the academy’s Virtual Leaning Environment, etc.

 The Multi Academy Trust agrees the broad staffing structure at least annually but delegates to the Chief Executive Officer the flexibility to take opportunities for improvement as they arise or when needs change over the year.